Stocks end higher on Wall Street but still fall for the week - NewsBreak

 msn.com

-Stock market news live updates: Stocks fall as busy day of Fedspeak dampens easing rate hopes
+Stock market news live updates: Stocks end Friday with modest gains and weekly losses

-U.S. stocks extended their downtrend Thursday as optimism around easing inflation and a Federal Reserve policy shift waned, while Wall Street parsed through a motley of corporate earnings.
-The S&P 500 (^GSPC) was down 0.3% after coming off of a session low of more than 1%, while the Dow Jones...
+U.S. stocks advanced Friday after a shaky trading week marked by mixed retail earnings and a chorus of hawkish Fedspeak.
+The S&P 500 (^GSPC) rose 0.5%, while the Dow Jones Industrial Average (^DJI) bounced 200 points, or 0.6%.
+The technology-heavy Nasdaq Composite (^IXIC) was flat.
+Treasury yields continued their ascent, with the benchmark 10-year note back above 3.8% and the rate-sensitive 2-year yield inching toward 4.5%.

+Stocks are still in a bear market after the post-CPI rally, but the market will keep pushing higher through the start of 2023, says Guggenheim investment chief Scott Minerd

 Stocks Edge Higher, Amazon, Gap, Applied Materials, Visa - Five Things To Know